-Modern man takes for granted his or her capability of retrospect and prospect, of testing out the dilemmas of real life in parallel model situations of reflection, planning, strategy and game, without cost or engagement; however, I submit that the invention
+Modern man takes for granted his or her capability of retrospect and prospect, of testing out the dilemmas of real life in parallel model situations of reflection, planning, strategy and game, without cost or engagement; however, I submit that the invention of such a vicarious (or, with a more up-to-date term, 'virtual') reality, as exemplified in divination and board-games, occurred at a relatively late stage in the cultural evolution of mankind.
+While reflecting major structural changes at the time, the amazing mental operations in inductive divination and in board-games may well in their own right have made a crucial contribution to the realisation of more complex social and productive arrangements in time and space.

 Tentatively I would situate the invention of both board-games and material divination (if such a distinction could already be made by then) in a Neolithic context of emergent agriculture - without the slightest doubt man's most drastic redefinition of space and time.
-Let me try to spell out the terms of that revolution - without the slightest pretension of originality on my pan.
+Let me try to spell out the terms of that revolution - without the slightest pretension of originality on my part.

-The productive revolution involved in the shift (however gradual and over an extended area; cf. Renfrew, 1979) from food gathering to cultivation amounted to a redefinition of space] A specific section of the natural environment had to be demarcated (implicitly, as the point beyond which agricultural activity would not extend; conceptually, in order to guide the agricultural process and to define ownership rights over the crops as against rival individuals and more likely groups.
+The productive revolution involved in the shift (however gradual and over an extended area; cf. Renfrew, 1979) from food gathering to cultivation amounted to a redefinition of space.8 A specific section of the natural environment had to be demarcated (implicitly, as the point beyond which agricultural activity would not extend; conceptually, in order to guide the agricultural process and to define ownership rights over the crops as against rival individuals and more likely groups.
 And often also physically, by a fence, in order to keep marauding animals out.
 Internally, that bounded agricultural space, the field, had to be specifically structured and transformed: the ground would be opened in order to receive the seeds; invention of the plough would automatically systematise this transformation into more or less straight lines, furrows; and soon, in many of the early agricultural sites, a grid of irrigation or drainage trenches would become necessary.